Work in progress.

-The poem, The Spiritual Canticle, by St John of The Cross, translated by Marjorie Flowers, is reproduced on this page accompanied by some extracts from St John’s commentary on the poem.
-And some comments by the enraptured mug punter who is editing.
+The poem, The Spiritual Canticle, by St John of The Cross, is reproduced on this page accompanied by some extracts from St John’s commentary on the poem.

-St John’s poem plays on the dichotomy of self, the juxtaposition of the human “I” and primordial being, in giving expression to the oscillation of prayer.
+The oscillation of prayer lend itself well to the form of a love song.
 The soul, acutely aware of the incompleteness and isolation of its human “I”, expresses anguish and longing for the fulfillment of wholeness: union with God.

 My Love, where are you hidden?